alvarlagerlof/portfolio/content/blog/instagram-ruined-photography.md

 Starting from when I was a kid, I've had a fascination with photography.
 I used to loan my mom's camera and capture everything that caught my eye.
 I wasn't any good at all at the start, but after getting my own camera as a birthday present, I improved.

 Sometime after that, I started an Instagram account.
 At first, it was private, and only a few friends viewed what I posted.
 Limited reach.
 Getting encouragement and feedback kept me going.
-It wasn't obvious then, but that was the start of significant pain.

 # Going public

 Getting older, I made my account public.
-Now exposed to anyone I started using hashtags.
-My pictures would show up on things like #nature or #macro.
+The motivation for this was to get more feedback.
+I’d always lacked any significant mentorship in my photography, and I wanted that from people who were better than me. \
+ \
+The discovery mechanism on Instagram was mostly based on hashtags.
+To get your posts noticed on a hashtag page, you need to get it popular.
+It wasn't obvious then, but that was the start of significant pain.

-This is when I started gaining likes and followers from strangers.
+So I started using the hashtags that all the other posts used.
+Now I started getting likes and followers from strangers.
 At first, it was delightful. _This_ many people like what I do?
 Wow.

 \
 What I didn’t know was that for each new like and follow, a little dopamine was sent out into my brain.
 Every little bit of attention was a hit of a drug I didn't know about.
 After a while, you get used to it—wanting more and setting ever higher standards for yourself.
 Did the latest post get fewer likes than the last few?
 The photo must be worse.